VerdeLab/VerdeLab/README.md

 - 👋 Hi, I’m VerdeLab
-- 👀 I’m interested in NLP with Python & C#
+- 👀 I’m interested in NLP projects with Python, C# and Javascript